 The best growing medium for microgreens

 Microgreens can add colour, texture, taste and vitamins to mealtimes all year round.
 You can grow them in the smallest living spaces with just water, a growing medium, and sunlight.

 What are microgreens?

-Microgreens are ordinary green vegetables harvested without their roots before maturing.
+Microgreens are green vegetables.
+But they’re harvested without their roots before maturing.
 They often contain higher levels of vitamins and nutrients than mature specimens of the same plant.
 And as they’re smaller, they have a stronger flavour.

 Growing mediums for microgreens